gather-ai/gather-ai.github.io/_posts/2022-09-15-domain-generalization-part-1.md

 {: style="text-align: justify;"}

 ### Datasets
 The datasets are from PhysioNet Challenge 2021, containing twelve-lead ECG recordings from 6 institutes in 4 countries across 3 continents.
-Each recording was annotated with one or more of 26 types of cardiac abnormalities, which means the problem is multi-label classification.
+Each recording was annotated with one or more of 26 types of cardiac abnormalities, which means the problem is _multi-label classification_.
 Figure 3 shows the number of data samples in each dataset, and Figure 4 illustrates the difference in the appearance of signals from 6 institutes.
 {: style="text-align: justify;"}

 <figure class="align-center">